London in Two Days: A Museum & Theater Itinerary for Art Lovers

 The Courtauld Gallery is open Monday to Sunday from 10:00 to 18:00.
 Book your ticket in advance on the website to avoid line-ups and to make sure you get in!
 Check the website also for special exhibitions.
 The Munch exhibition I saw was worth the extra price.

-Dinner was a plate of smoked salmon and fettuccine that was so delicious I wanted to weep all over again.
-I ate half of it and took the rest back to my room to keep in the fridge until the next day when it tasted just as good.
+Dinner was a plate of smoked salmon and fettuccine that was so delicious I wanted to weep.
+I ate half of it and took the rest back to my room to keep in the fridge until the next day when it tasted just as good warmed up in the microwave in my room at the Wilde Aparthotel.

-To bed at 8:30 pm and Day 1 in the UK came to a peaceful close.
+It was off to bed at 8:30 pm and my introduction to London came to a peaceful close.

 First Full Day in London